Opened: April 22, 1998

 Scary Factor: Zero, unless you’ve been watching too much Alfred Hitchcock.

 Commentary: Flights of Wonder is one of the best shows in all of Disney World and certainly one of the best kept secrets.
 Everyone should enjoy it, from the youngest kids to the most cynical teenagers to the thrill seekers and everyone in between.
-The birds steal the show and the scripted human elements have improved.
+The birds steal the show and the scripted human elements are often hysterical, particularly when mixed in with audience participation.
 Many visitors will overlook Flights in favor of more “recognizable” names like Finding Nemo and the Lion King, but this one is worth fitting in as well.
 You will not be disappointed.